e-miguel/teamable/README.md

 DevOps Engineer

-Completed as part of the TechWorld with Nana IT Fuundamentals Course
+Completed as part of the TechWorld with Nana IT Fundamentals Course